PeytonRG/BootstrapToaster/README.md

 1. Font Awesome (>= 5.0.0), for the toast status icons

 ## Usage
+### Minimal Required Setup
-Bootstrap-toast.js will take care of its own setup work, unless you choose to use custom configurations with it.
+Bootstrap-toast.js will take care of its own setup work, unless you choose to customize it, covered later on.
 When the script loads, it will insert a fixed position container into the DOM that will house all of your toasts when they appear, so you can get to generating toasts in a snap!

-All it takes to generate one is a call to `toastGenerator()`, like so
+All it takes to generate one is a call to `toastGenerator()`, like so:
 ```JavaScript
 toastGenerator("Wow, that was easy!", "Just like that, this toast will appear on the page",
   TOAST_STATUS.SUCCESS, 5000);